Mick Handley

-Michael Handley (born 29 December 1946 Dudley) known as Mick Handley is a former speedway rider from England.
+Michael Handley (born 29 December 1946 Dudley) known as Mick Handley is a former Motorcycle speedway rider from England.

 Speedway career

 Mick was about 16 when he bought a speedway bike, which he used to push across fields to a cycle speedway track where he started to learn to ride.
 When he first rode at Cradley in second half rides, he had no transport and he would push the bike the two miles from home to the track, which he did several times before a lift was organised for him.
 A neighbour would give him lifts to Wolverhampton until he had an ultimatum to decide on which club he would ride for.
 As Wolves were about to tour in Italy and offered him a place on the team, he signed without hesitation.

 Handley rode in the top two tiers of British Speedway from 1966 to 1982, riding for various clubs.

-In 1968, he topped the league averages during the 1968 British League Division Two season.
+Starting his career at Wolverhampton Wolves, where he spent five seasons, he was transferred in controversial circumstances to West Ham Hammers in 1971.
+In-between in 1968, he topped the league averages during the 1968 British League Division Two season, riding for the Crayford Highwaymen.